passionista/master_thesis_kuleuven2023/README.md

 `collaborative_filtering.ipynb:` This Jupyter Notebook contains the implementation of the collaborative filtering recommender.

-`content-based_filtering.ipynb:` This Jupyter Notebook contains the implementation of the content-based filtering recommender.
+`content_based_filtering_model.ipynb:` This Jupyter Notebook contains the implementation of the content-based filtering recommender.

 `hybrid_filtering.ipynb:` This Jupyter Notebook contains the implementation of the hybrid filtering recommender.